enso-org/enso-archive/doc/design/engine/engine-services.md

 > The actionables for this section are as follows:
 >
 > - Are there any other functionalities needed from this component?

+- Language server is created _for_ a given project.

 ### File Management and Storage
 The file management component needs to deal with both the files storing the